jdub4asdfg/static-site-generator/README.md

 ### Additional stuff to take note of
 The markdown converter does not support nesting text types, meaning you can't do this: `**_bold and italicised text_**`.

-The markdown converter parses the markdown file paragraph by paragraph, where paragraphs are seperated by a new line, like so:
+The markdown converter parses the markdown file paragraph by paragraph, where paragraphs are separated by a new line, like so:
 ```
 Paragraph 1